rgoubet/ivql/README.md

 Tabular display and CSV export automatically flatten data structures from nested queries.

 Auto-completion is based on a dictionary of terms in a text file (one term per line).
 This allows adding new terms without updating the code (e.g. in case of new features).
+Fields can be retrieved for documents and objects during the session to add them at run-time.

 `iVQL` always connects to the most recent Vault API version to support the latest features.